 In 2015, we considered placing a washer/dryer on the galley counter but we would have lost counter and storage space.

-In the interests of leaving the marina and actually sail, I thought I should sell the washer/dryer.
+In the interests of leaving the marina and start sailing again, I thought I should sell the washer/dryer.
 But the stars aligned when we temporarily removed our saloon table to gain better access to our battery bank.
 (Rick is in the process of replacing our batteries with Lithium batteries.)

-When we removed the saloon table, our kids marvelled at how large the space suddenly felt.
+When we removed the saloon table, our kids marveled at how large the space suddenly felt.
 Rick stared hard and saw potential.

 Below the saloon floor is a shallow, chart storage cupboard.
 We thought that we could easily part ways with the charts cupboard to drop our washing machine into the floor.